Compactified Jacobians as Mumford models: Compactified Jacobians

+\begin{defn} Let $F$ be a rank 1 torsion free sheaf on $X$ of degree $d$ and type $(S, \ud)$.
+Then $F$ is called $\phi$-\emph{semistable} if the following inequality holds for all subcurves $Y \subset X$:

+We call this inequality the \emph{basic lower bound}.
+If the inequality is strict for every proper subcurve $Y$, we call $F$ $\phi$-\emph{stable}. \end{defn}

-In particular, the semistability or stability of $F$ depends only on $S$ and $\ud$.
-Every pair $(S, \ud)$ is the type of a rank 1 torsion free sheaf, and we say that $(S, \ud)$ is semistable or stable if the associated rank 1 torsion free sheaves are so.
+In particular, the $\phi$-semistability or $\phi$-stability of $F$ depends only on $S$ and $\ud$.
+Every pair $(S, \ud)$ is the type of a rank 1 torsion free sheaf, and we say that $(S, \ud)$ is $\phi$-semistable or $\phi$-stable if the associated rank 1 torsion free sheaves are so.
+We say that a sheaf or its type are \emph{strictly $\phi$-semistable} along a proper subcurve $Y$ of $X$ if equality is achieved along $Y$ in the basic lower bound~\eqref{eq:lower bound}.